 Manufacturing PMI in China averaged 50.04 points from 2011 until 2023, reaching an all time high of 54.90 points in November of 2020 and a record low of 40.30 points in February of 2020.
 This page provides the latest reported value for - China Manufacturing PMI - plus previous releases, historical high and low, short-term forecast and long-term prediction, economic calendar, survey consensus and news.
 China Caixin Manufacturing PMI - data, historical chart, forecasts and calendar of releases - was last updated on February of 2023.

-Manufacturing PMI in China is expected to be 48.70 points by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Manufacturing PMI in China to stand at 50.10 in 12 months time.
-In the long-term, the China Caixin Manufacturing PMI is projected to trend around 50.70 points in 2021 and 50.40 points in 2022, according to our econometric models.
+Manufacturing PMI in China is expected to be 51.00 points by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+In the long-term, the China Caixin Manufacturing PMI is projected to trend around 51.10 points in 2024 and 50.80 points in 2025, according to our econometric models.